 ANSC 315: Animal and Poultry Nutrition

 Lectures cover the principles of nutrition; the processes of digestion and utilization of foods and feeds; and the character, sources, function and requirements of the various nutrients.
 Laboratory work includes practical nutritional exercises.

 ANSC 410: Cow Calf Management

 Provides senior undergraduate students with an understanding of the management, feeding and productivity of the breeding beef herd.
 Includes both summer grazing and winter feeding management.
 Emphasizes the effect of climate on management and feed requirements; environmental impacts of grazing; stocking rates; plant palatability, preference and selection; nutritional behaviour; nutrient cycling and energy flow; interactions with wildlife; ingestion of toxic plants.

 ANSC 494: Research Thesis in Animal Science

-Students considering graduate work are encouraged to enroll.
+Students considering graduate work are encouraged to enrol.
 Placements are limited.
 The student develops a question to be explored in depth in an area relevant to Animal Science.
 Working with a faculty supervisor, the student collects relevant data during a series of experiments conducted over the summer months.
 Two additional advisors participate in the student's committee.
 Statistical analysis of data is conducted and the student prepares a thesis based on their results.
 Each student delivers a presentation in a conference setting at the end of the course.

 Small class sizes